-- We audited and expressed an unmodified opinion on the Office of Financial Stability's (OFS) financial statements for the Troubled Asset Relief Program (TARP) as of and for the fiscal years ended September 30, 2022, and 2021.33 We also reported that OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2022.
-In addition, we reported that we found no reportable noncompliance for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements we tested. - We audited and expressed an unmodified opinion on the Consumer Financial Protection Bureau's (CFPB) financial statements as of and for the fiscal years ended September 30, 2022, and 2021.34 We also reported that CFPB maintained, in all material respects, effective internal control over financial reporting as of September 30, 2022.
-In addition, we reported that we found no reportable noncompliance for fiscal year 2022 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- We audited and expressed an unmodified opinion on the Office of Financial Stability's (OFS) financial statements for the Troubled Asset Relief Program (TARP) as of and for the fiscal years ended September 30, 2023, and 2022.34 We also reported that OFS maintained, in all material respects, effective internal control over financial reporting for TARP as of September 30, 2023.
+In addition, we reported that we found no reportable noncompliance for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+This was our 15th and final financial statement audit of TARP.
+As of September 30, 2023, all TARP programs have closed, and there are no remaining troubled assets held by OFS. - We audited and expressed an unmodified opinion on the Consumer Financial Protection Bureau's (CFPB) financial statements as of and for the fiscal years ended September 30, 2023, and 2022.35 We also reported that CFPB maintained, in all material respects, effective internal control over financial reporting as of September 30, 2023.
+In addition, we reported that we found no reportable noncompliance for fiscal year 2023 with provisions of applicable laws, regulations, contracts, and grant agreements we tested. - We audited and expressed a disclaimer of opinion on the Schedules of the General Fund of the U.S. Government as of and for the fiscal year ended September 30, 2022.36 Underlying scope limitations, which were the basis for our disclaimer of opinion on the Schedules of the General Fund, related to readily (1) identifying and tracing General Fund transactions to determine whether they were complete and properly recorded in the correct general ledger accounts and line items within the Schedules of the General Fund and (2) providing documentation to support the account attributes assigned to Treasury Account Symbols that determine how transactions are reported in the Schedules of the General Fund.
+The Schedules of the General Fund as of and for the fiscal year ended September 30, 2023, were not audited to allow Treasury time to develop and implement a remediation plan to address the issues we identified as part of our audit of the fiscal year 2022 Schedules of the General Fund.

 We performed work related to Treasury's processes and controls used to prepare the consolidated financial statements.
-We also considered our ongoing audit work on the General Fund of the U.S. Government.35

-We considered the significant entities' fiscal years 2022 and 2021 financial statements and the related auditors' reports that the inspectors general or independent public accountants prepared.
+We considered the significant entities' fiscal years 2023 and 2022 financial statements and the related auditors' reports that the inspectors general or independent public accountants prepared.
 We did not audit, and we do not express an opinion on, any of these individual federal entity financial statements.